 09:15-10:15- Current Military Medical Requirements: Installation and Tactical Medicine.
 The Fort Bragg Research Institute, a program of The Geneva Foundation, is honored to present the needs, gaps, and requirements of our nation’s warfighting commands.

-10:30-11:45- Department of Veterans Affairs and Defense Health Agency: Future Requirements.
-Panel presenters will identify requirements of Defense Health Agency; Department of Veterans Affairs VA Medical Centers and clinics in the region for medical products and services, including research and development, supplies, equipment, devices, pharmaceuticals, training, IT and staff augmentation.
+10:30-11:45- Department of Veterans Affairs: Future Requirements.
+Panel presenters will identify requirements of Department of Veterans Affairs and VA Medical Centers and clinics in the region for medical products and services, including research and development, supplies, equipment, devices, pharmaceuticals, training, IT and staff augmentation.
 They will also outline the processes they use to acquire these products and services, including use of prime vendors, GSA schedules, Governmentwide Acquisition Contracts (GWACs) and commercial contracts.
 Businesses and researchers with the capability to support VA medical centers and clinics, vendors or other businesses with medical products or services should participate in this session.

 10:30-11:45- North Carolina Center for Optimizing Military Performance (NC-COMP).
 This session will provide information on NC-COMP highlighting the current work in Warfighter Brain Health that is focused on supporting the Army in scouting for traumatic brain injury (TBI) field assessment technology and refining the concept of operations/employment for TBI field assessment, field monitoring and field treatment in support of large scale combat operations.